 - Postmenopause: This is the period after menopause, the body is now unable to maintain pregnancy due to hormone levels.
 Menopausal symptoms are relieved by this time, but a decrease in oestrogen makes women susceptible to osteoporosis, cardiovascular diseases and obesity.

-During the time when the woman isn’t getting her menses, she is still able to conceive a child, as she is still ovulating, and her ovaries may still release the remaining last few mature eggs, and the presence of sperm will result in the fertilization of the ovum, leading to pregnancy.
+During the time when the woman isn’t getting her menses, she is still able to conceive a child as she is still ovulating, her ovaries may still release the remaining last few mature eggs, and the presence of sperm will result in the fertilisation of the ovum, leading to pregnancy.

 The absence of regular monthly menstrual cycles may often lead to confusion between pregnancy and the peri-menopausal phase.
 It is extremely important to consult a gynaecologist once menopause pregnancy symptoms begin to appear, to manage menopausal symptoms and detect any such pregnancies much earlier.

 Risks of Pregnancy in Menopause